tomfieber/tomfieber.github.io/_posts/2025-12-01-sp00ky-ghost-whisper.md

 ## **Description**

 A mysterious website lets you whisper to ghosts.
 But can you shatter the veil of silence and make your own voice heard?

+This writeup is for the November challenge on [YesWeHack](https://yeswehack.com).
+This was my first monthly challenge on YesWeHack, but I found it to be really fun, and I definitely learned something new!

 ## Code